-• The level of homocysteine can be used as a significant biomarker in the follow-up of infection of COVID-19.
+• The level of homocysteine can be used as a significant biomarker in the follow-up of COVID-19 infection.
 The methylenetetrahydrofolate reductase (MTHFR) gene is a vital essential gene in the metabolism of folate-homocysteine.

-• Homocysteine is a risk agent in thromboembolism, increasing oxidative reactions, endothelial dysregulation, neurotoxicity, and increasing atherosclerotic activities.
+• Homocysteine is a risk agent in thromboembolism, increasing oxidative reactions, endothelial dysregulation, neurotoxicity, and atherosclerotic activities.